top of page

 In order to understand the source of inflammation we have focused on understanding changes within the hematopoietic compartment.
 The prominent white blood cell increased and activated during obesity is the macrophage.
 We have focused our studies on looking at the generation of myeloid cells (macrophages and neutrophils) and how this is enhanced in the bone marrow of obese mice.
 These changes are sustained even after bone marrow transplantation and weight loss.
 By investigating the changes within these progenitors we will gain knowledge and understanding of the long-term persistent impact of diet-induced obesity on the immune system.

-For more information, check the Singer Lab research website.
+For more information, check the Singer Lab Research Site.

 bottom of page